jesperfj/twilio-app-aws/README.md

 * [Create account if you don't have one](https://www.twilio.com/try-twilio)

-After you have created an account, grab your Twilio account SID and authentication token from this console page and same them in .twilio in this directory.
+After you have created an account, grab your Twilio account SID and authentication token from this console page and same them in a file named `.twilio` in this directory.
 Example:

 ```
 $ cat .twilio